 Trend 1: Couples Are All About Breaking Tradition

 Photo: Heather Waraksa

 To put it bluntly, most couples want nothing to do with traditions.
 Even the most classic of couples are looking to reinvent the norms and infuse their personalities into the day.
 And the latest stats are eye-opening: 90% of couples are skipping the "brides side" and "grooms side" at their wedding ceremony.
-And 26% of couples are having a mixed gender wedding party.
-They're also less likely than ever to do a bouquet toss or a garter toss and even the notion of having a traditional bridal shower is losing ground.
+And 31% of women have a mixed gender wedding party and 9% of men do.
+Add to that, 8% of couples didn't even have a wedding party.
+That percentage has doubled since 2007!
+Couples are also less likely than ever to do a bouquet toss or a garter toss and even the notion of having a traditional bridal shower is losing ground.